jgiboney/ITC-366/README.md

 sysctl -p /etc/sysctl.conf
 ```

-- Add routes to the route tables in the clients (SSH into the clients)
+- Add routes to the route tables in the clients (SSH into the clients).
+Change the x, y, and z depending on the client and instance.
 ```
 sudo route add -net 172.31.10x.0 netmask 255.255.255.0 gw 172.31.y.z
 ```